2 Questions to Ask in Every Customer Exit Survey

 Let’s take a look at how to implement these questions in your customer exit survey.

 First, we want to make it clear that there’s no shortage of questions you could ask when customers leave because subscription companies rely on customer input.
-Some common example questions are:
+Some common subscription cancellation survey questions are:

 What caused you to want to cancel?